Training & Certification

 Emily Willis, 2011 Fellow

 Beginning in pre-service training and continuing at least through your first year, your Indianapolis Teaching Fellows coach will be your most critical line of support as you apply lessons from training sessions with students in your classroom.
 All coaches are experienced, local teachers with a track record of raising achievement in challenging classrooms.
-They will train you like a pro athlete, with ample opportunity to practice, reflect and improve, until essential teaching techniques become second nature.
+They will train you like a pro athlete, with ample opportunity to practice, reflect and improve, until essential teaching techniques and mindsets become second nature.

 Our coaches will observe you regularly in your classroom, providing real-time guidance to improve your teaching.
 After each observation, you will meet to debrief and discuss concrete strategies you can apply in future lessons.
 Coaches will also pull you into small skill-building sessions to address your high-priority development needs.
 In some cases, virtual coaching may be used to coach fellows during their first year of teaching.
 Virtual coaching is determined on a case by case basis for each fellow based on performance factors and fellow needs.